-This is why we thought we would put together a quick list of some of the menswear brands that have already caught our eye in 2016.
+This is why we thought we would put together a quick list of some of the men’s fashion trends that have already caught our eye.
 Could their garments be just the thing for establishing your or your man’s ‘look’ this year?

 If there’s one label that signifies how even the least style-conscious men need to be keeping a close eye on fashion developments across the English Channel, it’s Lemaire.